naev/naev/dat/naevpedia/lore/factions/proteron.md

 Within a decacycle of its inception, the worlds assigned to Project Proteron numbered more than a dozen.

 [The Empire](lore/factions/empire), eager to see results, continued to push the experiment to work faster and more efficiently.
-As a direct result of this, the more liberal, decentralised processes were eliminated from the test roster, and more emphasis was put on controlled, high-yield social structures.
+As a direct result of this, the more liberal, decentralized processes were eliminated from the test roster, and more emphasis was put on controlled, high-yield social structures.
 More and more planets were added to the project, its populations relocated, re-educated and re-assigned for a better turnout.
 The concepts of personal liberties and privacy became more and more secondary to the collective performance, and eventually were abandoned altogether by those who led the Project.